-We also want every student to feel welcomed and included in our diverse community.
-A major focus this year will be how we "Build Our Community Together" so that all feel emboldened to do their best work.
-Our faculty and staff are ready to support our students every step of the way.
+We look forward to welcoming our incoming students to Carolina's friendly and diverse community with a vibrant and engaged student body.
+Our faculty and staff are ready to engage and support your student every step of the way.
 This Carolina Family Handbook and New Student & Family Programs are valuable resources for you.
 Please feel free to contact us if you have any questions.

-I look forward to meeting you over the next few years.
+I look forward to meeting you during the orientation sessions and over the next few years.
+We are very pleased and proud to have you join our Carolina family.